homaaio/dualkey/README.md

 - Some applications may require the window to be in focus

 **Cannot hide controller:**
-- Run ReJoy as Administrator
+- Run DualKey as Administrator
 - Check if PowerShell execution policy allows scripts
 - Manually disable the device in Device Manager